torresjchristopher/AI-TTB-Label-Verify-App/README.md

 ### CLI

-The CLI is the smallest and most automation-friendly format.
+The CLI is the smallest and most automation-friendly format with the absolute lowest security vulnerabilities along with the TUI.
 It is appropriate for:

 - Processing entire folders
 - Scheduled or scripted jobs